emptyflask/advent-of-code/readme.md

 since the instructions in part two are order dependant, it was completely wrong even on the first instruction.
 I finally realized my mistake after stepping through the solver function with `Debug.Trace`.

+# Advent of Code 2019

+## Day 1:

+Did this as a warm-up right before the 2021 AoC opened, initially in the REPL.
+I haven't written any Haskell in 9 months besides messing with [xmonad](https://github.com/xmonad/xmonad).